OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 #### 1. Connect the Relay Expansion and Provide Power

 Grab your Smart Plant Omega and Arduino Dock and unplug it from power.
-Take off the OLED Expasnion and plug in your freshly wired Relay Expansion.
+Take off the OLED Expansion and plug in your freshly wired Relay Expansion.

 // TODO: photo of the above